 A common type of car accident, rear-end collisions often occur when an individual tailgates another vehicle, is driving while distracted or simply fails to brake in time to avoid hitting the preceding car.
-According to the National Safety Council, in 2018, two-car collisions were the leading type of motor vehicle crash, with 9,670,000 crashes.
-Rear-end collisions represented almost half (45.8 percent) of those crashes.
+According to the National Safety Council, in 2021 alone, 3,600 rear-end accidents resulted in 3,600 deaths and over 1.5 million injuries.

 If you’ve been hurt because of a rear-end accident, learn your legal rights today from a top-rated personal injury lawyer.
 We understand how frustrating and painful it can be to deal with injuries resulting from an accident that you couldn’t avoid, which is why we fight for those who were needlessly injured in auto accidents.
-Our lawyers have obtained substantial verdicts and settlements on behalf of our clients, including a $9.2 million verdict for a rear-end accident victim in a case that was tried before a Brooklyn jury.
+Our lawyers have obtained substantial verdicts and settlements on behalf of our clients, including a $9.2 million verdict for a rear-end accident victim.

 Block O’Toole & Murphy attained more personal injury results exceeding $1 million than any other law firm in New York.
 To date, we recovered well over $1.5 billion for clients.
 Our attorneys are ready to help if you were injured in a rear-end car accident.
 Call our office today at 212-736-5300 or fill out our online contact form to learn how we can help you.